The leading cause of death in boating accidents in Florida is drowning.

 - Assign roles onboard.
 One person operates, one person watches.

 These are safety steps, but they also matter legally.
 When an operator ignores basic safety, it can become strong evidence of negligence.
+Understanding the main cause of boating accidents leading to death helps both prevent accidents and establish liability when negligence is involved.

 When should you call a boat accident attorney after a serious or fatal accident?